zmargv/omnicalc_params/README.md

 The way it should work is:

- - If I visit the URL [http://localhost:3000/square/new](http://localhost:3000/square/new), I should see a form with a label and an input to enter a number.
+ - If I visit `/square/new`, I should see a form with a label and an input to enter a number.
 (Since we're no longer typing into the address bar, we can use decimals and are no longer limited to integers.
 Yay!)
     - If I submit that form, I should see the square of the number that I entered.
- - If I visit the URL [http://localhost:3000/square_root/new](http://localhost:3000/square_root/new), I should see a form with a label and an input to enter a number.
+ - If I visit `/square_root/new`, I should see a form with a label and an input to enter a number.
     - If I submit that form, I should see the square root of the number that I entered.
- - If I visit the URL [http://localhost:3000/payment/new](http://localhost:3000/payment/new), I should see a form with labels and inputs to enter three values:
+ - If I visit `/payment/new`, I should see a form with labels and inputs to enter three values:
     - An APR (annual percentage rate).
 (Since our users are no longer limited to integers, we can avoid thinking in basis points.
 Phew!)
     - A number of _years_ remaining
     - The principal
     - If I submit that form, I should see the **monthly** payment due given the values that I entered.
- - If I visit the URL [http://localhost:3000/random/new](http://localhost:3000/random/new), I should see a form with labels and inputs to enter two numbers, a minimum and a maximum.
+ - If I visit `/random/new`, I should see a form with labels and inputs to enter two numbers, a minimum and a maximum.
     - If I submit that form, I should see a random number that falls between the numbers that I entered.
  - On the random number results page, add a link to _instantly_ re-calculate a new random number _from within the same range_, **without the user having to re-enter the minimum and maximum into the form again**.